$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Introduction

-In the \emph{purely} linear setting (that is, both the internal dynamics \emph{and} output equation depend only linearly on the state coordinates) there are a variety of model reduction techniques at one's disposal; we refer the reader to~\cite{Ant05,BenMS05,BenOCW17,AntBG20} and to the collection of references therein for an overview of approximation methods for linear dynamical systems.
-In recent years, there has been an increased amount of study dedicated towards the model reduction of \LQO systems; cf.,~\cite{VanM10,VanVNLM12,PulA19,GosA19,GosG20,BenGPD21,Pul23,DiazHGA23,PrzDGB24,SonZXUS24,ReiW24}.
-Some of these works tackle the \LQO-\MOR problem by rewriting the governing equations of a multi-input, single-output \LQO system as a \emph{wholly linear} multi-input, multi-output system that emulates the quadratic quantity of interest via multiple linear outputs~\cite{VanM10,VanVNLM12}.
-Any of the well-known model reduction techniques available for linear systems can then be applied to the intermediate model in order to determine suitable projection subspaces.
-However, a drawback of this approach is that it will produce an intermediate model with a very large number of outputs; this is undesirable in the design of reduced models since systems with large input/output dimensions tend to have slowly decaying Hankel singular values, and are thus more difficult to approximate~\cite{AntSZ02}.

-Other works~\cite{BenGPD21,GosA19,GosG20,DiazHGA23,Pul23,SonZXUS24,PrzDGB24} devise approaches that leverage the quadratic output structure \emph{directly} (that is, without any intermediate lifting or linearization) in order to determine suitable approximation subspaces for order reduction.
-Notably, the work~\cite{BenGPD21} introduces a so-called \emph{quadratic output system Gramian} based upon the nonlinear state-to-output kernels of an \LQO system, and related $\CH_2$ system norm.
-These authors propose a balanced truncation model reduction algorithm that balances the linear reachability and quadratic output observability Gramians; the approach guarantees asymptotic stability and provides an \emph{a posteriori} $\CH_2$ error bound.
-Extensions of this methodology to handle systems of differential-algebraic equations and frequency or time-limited model reduction were proposed in~\cite{PrzDGB24} and~\cite{SonZXUS24}, respectively.
-The works~\cite{GosA19,GosG20,DiazHGA23,ReiW24} all consider model reduction based on the rational interpolation of transfer functions in the frequency domain.
+In the \emph{purely} linear setting---that is, both the internal dynamics \emph{and} output equation depend only linearly on the state coordinates---there are a variety of \MOR{} techniques at one's disposal; we refer the reader to~\cite{Ant05, BenMS05, BenOCW17, AntBG20} and the collection of references therein for an overview of approximation methods for linear dynamical systems.
+In recent years, there has been an increased amount of study dedicated towards the \MOR{} of \LQO{} systems; see, e.g.,~\cite{VanM10, VanVNLM12, PulA19, GosA19, GosG20, BenGPD21, Pul23, DiazHGA23, PrzDGB24, SonZXUS24, ReiW24}.
+Some of these works tackle the \LQO-\MOR{} problem by rewriting the governing equations of a multi-input, single-output \LQO{} system as a \emph{wholly linear} multi-input, multi-output system~\cite{VanM10, VanVNLM12}, or as a quadratic-bilinear system with a \emph{single} linear output~\cite{PulA19}.
+By contrast, the works~\cite{BenGPD21, GosA19, GosG20, DiazHGA23, Pul23, SonZXUS24, PrzDGB24} devise approaches that leverage the quadratic-output structure \emph{directly}---that is, without any intermediate lifting or linearization---to determine suitable approximation subspaces for order reduction.
+We highlight the work of Benner et al.~\cite{BenGPD21}, which proposes a novel algebraic observability Gramian, that we refer to as the \emph{quadratic-output observability Gramian}, and related $\CH_2$ system norm based on the Volterra kernels of an \LQO{} system.
+This theory leads to a balanced truncation model reduction algorithm based on the linear reachability and quadratic-output observability Gramians; extensions of this methodology to handle systems of differential-algebraic equations and frequency or time-limited model reduction were proposed in~\cite{PrzDGB24} and~\cite{SonZXUS24}, respectively.
+The works~\cite{GosA19, GosG20, DiazHGA23, ReiW24} consider model reduction based on the rational interpolation of transfer functions in the frequency domain.